coiled/etl-tpch/README.md

 Below we show an example that connects Prefect and Coiled to run a lightweight, scalable data pipeline on the cloud.

-## Example scalable pipeline
+## Solution in this repository

-_It's easy to run regularly scheduled jobs on the cloud at scale with Coiled and Prefect._
+_Coiled and Prefect together make it easy to run regularly scheduled jobs on the cloud at scale._

 Our example data pipeline looks like the following:

 - Step 1: **Data generation** &mdash; New [TPC-H dataset](https://www.tpc.org/tpch/) JSON files with customer orders and supplier information appear in an S3 bucket (every 15 minutes)
-- Step 2: **Data processing**
+- Step 2: **Regular processing**
     - JSON gets transformed into Parquet / Delta (every 15 minutes)
     - Data compaction of small Parquet files into larger ones for efficient downstream usage (every 6 hours)
-- Step 3: **Business query** &mdash; Run large scale multi-table analysis query to monitor unshipped, high-revenue orders (every 24 hours)
+- Step 3: **Scalable processing** &mdash; Run large scale multi-table analysis query to monitor unshipped, high-revenue orders (every 24 hours)
 - Step 4: **Serve dashboard** &mdash; Results from latest business query are served on a dashboard (always on)

 ![ETL Pipeline](images/excalidraw.png)